The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 Urban canopy cover has a direct effect on people’s daily lives, Coupland explains.

-"What we see in these northern suburbs and southern suburbs (in Perth), where there is no canopy left, is that people can't go outside on hot days to exercise or join in the community and activities because it is too hot.
-It's dangerous.
-Heat is the silent killer that we have in our cities now.”
+"What we see in these northern suburbs and southern suburbs (in Perth), where there is little to no canopy left, is that people can't go outside on hot days to exercise or mix in the community because it is simply too hot.
+It becomes dangerous.
+Climate change and the urban landscape is making heat a silent killer in our cities.”

 In suburbs with few trees, residents often struggle to exercise, socialise or even walk safely during hot days.